2025 French Open Tennis Online Betting

 The French Open is the second of four Grand Slam tournaments on the tennis calendar each year.
 Also known as Roland Garros, the French Open brings a hallowed venue and great tradition to the sports betting calendar.
 It is one of the most popular tennis betting events held annually.
 The French Open brings optimism and good cheer as being symbolic of the start of summer.
-Since 2017, the French Open has had joint ownership shared between Rafael Nadal and Novak Djokovic.
+Since 2017, the French Open has been dominated by Rafael Nadal and Novak Djokovic.
 In that span, Nadal has five French Open titles, and Djokovic has three.
-On the women’s side, Iga Swiatek is the two-time defending champion with three wins in the previous four French Opens
+In 2024, Carlos Alcaraz snapped that dominance with a win over Alexander Zverev.
+On the women’s side, Iga Swiatek is the three-time defending champion with four wins in the previous five French Opens.

 Tennis Betting Lines